Back to Blog

 Perpetua uses goal-based optimization where you set targets (ACoS goal, growth target, profitability target) and the algorithm allocates bids and budgets to pursue those targets across your campaigns.
 It handles the tactical execution while you manage objectives.

-The goal-based model works well when you have clear objectives that do not change frequently.
+The goal-based model works well when you have clear objectives that do not change frequently — for instance, promoting a specific book launch or maintaining visibility for a backlist title.
 It can feel like a black box when you want to understand why specific changes are being made.

-Best for: sellers who want hands-off execution toward defined goals and trust algorithmic optimization.
+Best for: authors who want hands-off execution toward defined goals and trust algorithmic optimization.

 Setting Up Automation That Actually Works

-Whatever tool you choose, these principles determine whether automation helps or hurts:
+Whatever tool you choose, these principles determine whether automation helps or hurts your book advertising:

 Set hard bid floors and ceilings.
-Your automation should never bid below $0.25 (you lose visibility completely) or above a ceiling that makes conversion mathematically impossible to be profitable.
+Your automation should never bid below $0.25 (you lose visibility completely) or above a ceiling that makes a sale mathematically impossible to be profitable given your book’s royalty.
 Define these limits before enabling any bid automation.

 Require minimum data before changes trigger.
-A rule that adjusts bids after five clicks will create chaotic behavior — five clicks is not enough data to determine whether a keyword is a winner or loser.
+A rule that adjusts bids after five clicks will create chaotic behavior — five clicks is not enough data to determine whether a keyword is driving actual book sales or just window-shopping.
 Require a minimum of 15–25 clicks before automation acts on performance signals.

 Use 30-day lookback windows for most decisions.
 Amazon advertising has enough day-to-day noise that shorter windows cause overreaction to variance.
-Most bid adjustment rules should evaluate performance over 30 days unless you are responding to something clearly anomalous.
+Most bid adjustment rules should evaluate performance over 30 days unless you are responding to something clearly anomalous — like a sudden spike from a book review or BookBub promotion.

 Audit automation monthly.
 Check what changes your rules are actually making.
 Automation drift — where your rules gradually push you in a direction you did not intend — is real.
 Monthly review of automation actions keeps you in control.

-Never automate your entire campaign simultaneously.
-When testing new rules, start with one campaign.
+Never automate your entire catalog simultaneously.
+When testing new rules, start with one book or one series.
 Verify results over two to three weeks.
 Then expand.
 Broad automation deployment without testing is how accounts end up in bad states that take months to recover from.

 The Human Layer That Automation Cannot Replace